-Working at Banani School is essentially an act of service.
-Salaries are more than adequate to live well in Zambia, and teachers are given flights to and from Zambia at the start, mid-point and end of 3 year contracts.
+Working at Banani International School is a full time rewarding engagement, with an act of service.
+Salaries are more than adequate to live well in Zambia, and teachers are given flights to and from Zambia at the start and end of 3 year contract.
 Furnished housing is provided with all utilities given at a token cost.
-Furnishings are basic, but most families personalize their homes with additional pieces.
+Furnishing is basic, but most families personalize their homes with additional pieces.
 A small relocation allowance is given to help with this.
 But life is simple at the school- electricity can be unreliable, there are local markets and basic grocery shops, but the supermarkets, cafes, cinemas, etc. are a 180+ minute return drive away and most people don’t feel like making the trip!

 The school population is close, and we rely on each other for social, emotional and logistical support.
 This brings us close, but needs a robust emotional constitution.
 The needs of 120+ resident girls (academic programmes, sports, school shows, Model UN, arts, music, careers, tutoring etc.) means the school takes over our lives- it is enormously fulfilling and rewarding, but it is also exhausting, at times physically and emotionally draining, but almost invariably, every person who comes to work at (or grow-up in) the Banani School leaves with a deep love, affection and sense of great personal gratitude for having been part of the school and the lives of the students who pass through.